JackStromberg/azure-terraform/landing-zone-example/README.md

 ## Overview
 This is an example script to help walk through building a custom landing zone in Azure via Terraform.
+The Virtual WAN implementation in this example makes an assumption that you  are bringing your own Virtual Appliance and aligns to this documented here: https://docs.microsoft.com/en-us/azure/virtual-wan/scenario-route-through-nvas-custom#workflow

 ## Goal
 The goal of this is to show an example of how to create a cookie-cutter deployment of common resources and specify a parameterized input to deploy to multiple regions.